 We know that feeling connected with others is important for people’s mental health, so we are trying different ways to help you keep in touch with our staff and each other.

-If you require support please do not hesitate to contact us by phone at 0800 5677 699 or complete this short online referral form.
+If you require support please do not hesitate to contact us by phone at 0800 5677 699 or complete our short online referral form.

 It’s natural to feel anxiety during times of uncertainty but help is available.
-If you’re feeling the pressure, don’t suffer in silence: call 0800 107 0160 or text the word “Kent” to 85258 or visit releasethepressure.uk Support is free, confidential and available 24hrs a day.
-It’s provided by independent charities and funded by Kent County Council, Medway Council and NHS partners.
+If you’re feeling the pressure, don’t suffer in silence: call 0800 107 0160, text the word “Kent” or “Medway” to 85258 or visit releasethepressure.uk.
+You can also use the Mental Health Matters webchat here.
+Support is free, confidential and available 24hrs a day.

 Kent County Council has set up a 24 hour helpline to support vulnerable people in Kent who need urgent help, supplies or medication.
 If you are vulnerable and have an urgent need that cannot be met through existing support networks, you can contact the Kent Together helpline at www.kent.gov.uk/KentTogether or by calling on 03000 41 92 92.

-For more information and guidance please see the government website – https://www.gov.uk/coronavirus
+For further details on the current guidance please see the government website.

 The most common symptoms are: